 - Participate in a private chat

 - Can edit or delete their own posted messages

 - Can be invited by any work or school Microsoft 365 account

-As you can see, there are lots of capabilities for the user, and they will be able to do everything they need to be able to collaborate and be successful.
+As you can see, there are lots of capabilities for the guest user, so they should be able to do everything they need to collaborate and get their work done.

-Note: This is based on default settings, depending on your organization's preferences, these options may be disabled by your administrator.
+Note: This list is based on the default settings in Microsoft Teams.
+Depending on your organization's preferences, these options may be disabled by your Teams administrator.

 Adding a guest to your Teams is a simple process, once you have confirmed a few prerequisites: